 Asthma in cats is generally caused by an allergic reaction to an inhaled allergen which stimulate the immune system.
 Common allergens are things like pollen, dust, and chemicals.
 When a cat inhales something they’re allergic to they have an immediate immune response that often ends in a classic asthma attack, including difficulty breathing and airway constriction.

 What an Asthma Attack Looks Like

 Here are a few different examples of what an asthma attack in cats looks like.

 Disease Information Sites

-Feline Asthma has a lot of good information about asthma in cats.
+Feline Asthma, Winn Feline Foundation, and International Cat Care all have a lot of great information about asthma in cats.

 Feline Asthma is the support group associated with the Feline Asthma website.

 Groups.io, an email-based group service, has a few different groups related to feline asthma, all of which appear to be quite active:

 - Feline Asthma, Inhaled Medications